KCarlile/tanagradev.github.io/index.md

 ## "Tah-NAH-grah"
 It's pronounced *tah-NAH-grah* as in ["Darmok and Jalad at Tanagra."](https://en.wikipedia.org/wiki/Darmok) Hear it pronounced: [The Enterprise meets the Tamarians](https://www.youtube.com/watch?v=3-wzr74d7TI)

+Why *Tanagra?* Well, it's a great episode and it's about learning to communicate and translate.
+The Tanagra script is about facilitating communication and translating one format into another.

 ## Download Tanagra
 *Tanagra is currently in pre-stable-release mode.*